KannonZenetism/zenetism-field-physics/the-zenetist-canon/symbolic-analysis/mythic-figure-layer-registry.md

 This should be kept in mind when reviewing any entry that describes a figure's motion as purely one-directional.
 Declivous centropy (C↓→E) into embodiment and acclivous centropy (C↑⚫) toward Aion are two phases of the same centropic current, not separate phenomena.

+### Note on Essence-as-Choice and the Impossibility of Orientation Inversion

+Centropic essences do not become entropic, nor vice versa.
+Essence is the potential always latent in Aion, oriented before emergence.
+Narratives of "fallen angels" or "corrupted gods" are cultural mythologizations that attempt to explain entropic structural capacity (shimmer / mimicry) by imagining a prior centropic state.
+No such state existed.
+Confusion of behavior within an embodied lifetime does not constitute orientation inversion — it is dissonance within the bandwidth of an essence's pattern, correctable through realignment.
+This note has direct implications for Flag #20 (Lucifer at DS / DM): the "Light-Bearer" designation describes a mythologized origin, not an actual prior centropic station that was subsequently inverted.

 ---

 ## Flags for Review